Philipp Kohlschreiber: 2007: First ATP career title

 In 2007, Kohlschreiber achieved his greatest result at an ATP Masters Series event during the Monte-Carlo Masters, when he reached the quarterfinals after going through qualifying, defeating world No. 12 David Nalbandian in the second round.
 He won his first career title in Munich defeating Mikhail Youzhny, thereby becoming the first German player to win the event since Michael Stich in 1994.

 2008: Four top-ten victories

 Kohlschreiber started 2008 by reaching the quarterfinals of the tournament in Doha and winning his second career title in Auckland, where he defeated Juan Carlos Ferrero in the final.

 After his win in Auckland, he defeated world No. 6, Andy Roddick, in the third round of the Australian Open 6–4, 3–6, 7–6, 6–7, 8–6.
 Kohlschreiber hit a personal record of 32 aces and 104 winners.
 He eventually lost in the fourth round to Jarkko Nieminen 6–3, 6–7, 6–7, 3–6.
-Kohlschreiber failed to convert 11 set points in the second (7) and third (4) sets.
+Kohlschreiber failed to convert 7 set points in the second set and 4 set points in the third.

 He reached the final of the Gerry Weber Open in Halle, Germany, eventually falling to the four-time champion Roger Federer 3–6, 4–6.
 At the US Open, he had to retire in the match against Viktor Troicki.